MMesbahU/Weggis/Files/explore.md

 module load fastme
 ```

-You also need to provide the location of reference sequences:
+You also need to provide the location of data and reference sequences:
 ```
 DIR=/gdc_home5/groups/bag2016/wednesday
 DATA=$DIR/Data